sensedeep/dynamodb-onetable/README.md

 If the `default` property defines the default value for an attribute.
 If no value is provided for the attribute when creating a new item, the `default` value will be used.

 If the `hidden` property is set to true, the attribute will be defined in the DynamoDB database table, but will be omitted in the returned Javascript results.

+If the `isoDates` property is defined and not-null, it will override the table isoDates value.
+Set to true to store the field date value as an ISO date string.
+Set to false to store the date as a Unix epoch date number.

 The `map` property can be used to set an alternate or shorter attribute name when storing in the database.
 The map value may be a simple string that will be used as the actual attribute name.